-The Chapter will, by delegation, plan the work of the Cathedral and the Cathedral School so as to minimise the risk of abusive situations arising.

-The Head of Schools & Family Learning is responsible for planning the work of the Schools & Family Learning Department.
-(Details of the particular additional arrangements are to be found in Appendix iv)

-The Director of Music is responsible for planning in terms of the operations of the Music Department.
-(Details of the particular additional arrangements are to be found in Appendix v of this document.)
+The Chapter will, by delegation, promote a safe environment and culture within the Cathedral and the Cathedral School to minimise the risk of abusive situations arising.
+The Head of Schools & Family Learning is responsible for promoting a safe environment and culture within the Schools & Family Learning Department.
+(Details of the particular additional arrangements are to be found in Appendix 4.)
+The Director of Music is responsible for promoting a safe environment and culture within the Music Department.
+(Details of the particular additional arrangements are to be found in Appendix 5 of this document.)

-The Head of Human Resources is responsible for recruitment and running programmes for work experience students.
-(Details of the arrangements are to be found in Appendix vi of this document.)